-I can see women rising from under the earth stretching their arms towards to sky.
+I can see women rising from under the earth stretching their arms towards the sky.
 Those are not the Faye women or some mystical vision of goddesses unknown.
-Those women are the ones buried long before, those, whose voices were stolen and whose lives were taken branding them dangerous, sexual and raw.
+Those women are the ones buried long before; those, whose voices were stolen and whose lives were taken branding them dangerous, sexual and raw.
 They are rising like a birch forest to proclaim a new life.

 They are not to declare war or revenge they are to be in a way that is impossible to ignore or enslave.
 Golden, auburn, jet black hair tangling up trees as they rise up with rivers increasing in flow all around them and with a full power of a waterfall smash it back into the earth.
 Cloud part and close up in a dance of light and dark, an incoming storm and sunshine.

 What do they want?
 A new manifestation without hatred or punishment but magic, intuition, nourishment to the bone and a voice as deep and old as a soul, lost previously but never again.
 This time it won’t be possible as the light these women bring is blinding in a way that it transforms not destroys.
 It affects and unites, it invites and welcomes everything and everyone.
 They rise up with bodies establishing the rule of prime, a sense of pride in every cell they embody.
 The flesh is pulsating and nourishing, giving and receiving.
 No one is excluded from the new dance they get ready to perform.

 Rise up the women of forgotten centuries.
 Rise up the female of the lost.
 The time is now.
 The world has always meant to be female from the beginning of time and space.
 She urged to be from the start and with the lost sisters of the dead but rising she will be again without ruling or battling but in her being she will be enough and more.